elastiflow/ElastiFlow-Tools/docker_install/readme.md

 To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
 Tested with Elastic / Kibana 8.15.1 and ElastiFlow 7.2.2.

 ### Prerequisites:
-- Clean Ubuntu 22 (or greater) Linux server
+- Clean Ubuntu 22 (or greater) Linux server with admin access.

 - 16 GB of RAM, 4 CPU cores, and 500 GB of disk space.
 This will allow you to store roughly 1 month of flow data at 500 FPS.